There are lots of things you can do to reduce the risk of developing cardiovascular disease (CVD).

 This diet reduces your risk of CVD as it’s naturally low in saturated and trans fats, salt and added sugar.

 It’s important to do regular physical activity throughout your life.
-Physical activity can lower your blood pressure and cholesterol levels, and help you achieve and maintain a healthy weight.
+Physical activity can lower your blood pressure and cholesterol levels and help you achieve and maintain a healthy weight.

 Talk to your doctor about which physical activities might benefit you.

-Join a walking group and learn more about the benefits of walking on the Heart Foundation website.
+You can join a walking group and learn more about the benefits of walking on the Heart Foundation website.

 It’s important to manage your CVD risk factors.
 While you can’t change your age, gender or family history, you can work towards managing other risk factors such as: